UtrechtUniversity/SWORDS-UU/README.md

 Each phase consists of several Python scripts and file outputs, mainly in .csv format.
 There is also a corresponding interactive data analysis jupyter notebook file in each phase.
 You can find the whole pipeline as a diagram under [Pipeline](#flowchart).

 For more information about the phases, please look into the corresponding subfolders for further information on installation and usage.
+Note that every .csv output has a datestamp column named **date**.

 ## Pipeline